MultiSafepay/docs/content/integrations/prestashop-1-7.md

 <summary>How to upgrade to version 5.x</summary>
 <br>

-If you use a verWe recommend upgrade to version 5.x from an older version, follow these steps:
+We recommend upgrading to version 5.x from older versions.

 1. Go to **Modules** > **Module manager** > **MultiSafepay** > **Configure**.
 2. On the **Payment methods** tab, set all payment methods to **Off**.